 Hall argues that GBS, a rare but serious autoimmune disorder in which the immune system attacks healthy cells in the nervous system, can explain this combination of symptoms better than the other theories advanced for Alexander’s death.
 She believes he may have contracted the disorder from an infection of Campylobacter pylori, a common bacterium at the time.
 According to Hall, Alexander likely got a variant of GBS that produced paralysis without causing confusion or unconsciousness.

-While speculation over what exactly killed Alexander is far from new, Hall throws in a curveball by suggesting he might not even have died when people thought he did.
+While historians have long speculated over what exactly killed Alexander, Hall suggests he might not even have died when people thought he did.

 She argues that the increasing paralysis Alexander suffered, as well as the fact that his body needed less oxygen as it shut down, would have meant that his breathing was less visible.
 Because in ancient times, doctors relied on the presence or absence of breath, rather than a pulse, to determine whether a patient was alive or dead, Hall believes Alexander might have been falsely declared dead before he actually died.